Apodini/Apodini/Documentation/Relationship/Relationship.md

 ```

 _Note: to be fair the `self` link can also be more easily retrieved by looking at what the client sent in its request.
-However what we actually do is building a mapping from types to their respective Component
+However what we actually do is building a mapping from types to their respective `Handler`
-which is needed for the further chapters._
+which is needed for the following chapters._

 ### 3.2. `Handler`s which return an `Identifiable` but don't have a parameter

-A special case to [3.1](#31-looking-at-the-return-type-of-handle) is when we detect that a `Handler` returns a type
+A special case to [3.1](#31-looking-at-the-return-type-of-handle) is, when we detect that a `Handler` returns a type
-conforming to `Identifiable` but doesn't have a `@PathParameter` which can be mapped to `.id` property.
+conforming to `Identifiable`, but doesn't have a `@PathParameter` which can be mapped to `.id` property.

 This case is illustrated by the following example web service with the `MeUserHandler`:
 ```swift